-Use this when your motor isn’t peeing.
-It’s small, it’s free & might save your fishing trip.
+Use these easily available household items when your motor isn’t peeing.
+They are small, pretty much free and could save your fishing trip one day.

 Not taking the marsh seriously and failing to prepare can lead to disaster for an inshore angler.
 Don’t be naive!